gitter-badger/javascript-3/string/string.md

 of Batman.
 When you stop to think about how Batman had anything to do \
 with this, you would get nowhere \
 fast.';

+/**
+ * good
+ */
+const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
+When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
 ```

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>